samokafor/github-final-project/README.md

+# github-final-project
+A submission for my IBM course on "Getting started with Git and GitHub"

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount